 Director of Financial Aid

-1. All dependent students must submit a signed copy of their parents’ 2013 Federal Tax Return, including all schedules and W-2 forms.
+1. All dependent students must send a signed copy of their parents’ 2015 Federal Tax Return, including all schedules and W-2 forms to IDOC.

-- If your parents file a foreign tax return, please submit a translated copy of the foreign tax return and wage statement(s).
+- If your parents file a foreign tax return, please send a translated copy of the foreign tax return and wage statement(s) to IDOC.

 - Parents who are not required to file a tax return must submit a Statement of Nonfiling in place of the tax return, along with any W-2 forms.

-- Students whose parents are divorced, separated or file tax returns separately must provide Federal tax returns and W-2 forms for both the custodial and noncustodial parent.
+- Students whose parents are divorced, separated or file tax returns separately must provide Federal tax returns and W-2 forms for both the custodial and noncustodial parent to IDOC.

-2. All students must submit a signed copy of their 2013 Federal Tax Return, including all schedules and W-2 forms.
+2. All students must send a signed copy of their 2015 Federal Tax Return, including all schedules and W-2 forms to IDOC.
 Students who do not file a tax return must submit a Statement of Nonfiling in place of the tax return, along with any W-2 forms.

-Once the financial aid office has received all of the required documents, your final Financial Aid Award will be mailed to your permanent home address in June.
+Once the financial aid office has received all of the required documents, your final Financial Aid Award will be mailed to your permanent home.
 Included with your award letter will be a copy of our current Financial Aid Information Guide, which outlines policies and procedures for financial aid at Pitzer College.
 In addition, each student will receive instructions to complete the loan application materials for the Federal Direct Loan or Federal Perkins Loan.